 It would not be nice if you go to Malaysia not to get a unique and interesting gift.
 You can find it in traditional markets, shops on the street, and supermarkets

 The Petronas Twin Tower, which was the tallest building in the world from 1998 to 2004, is a landmark of Malaysia’s pride.
 As a landmark, a miniature Petronas tower is perfect for souvenirs for family and friends.
 Almost all souvenir shops sell miniature towers.

 This typical Malaysian kite is made of bamboo as its frame and the cloth is glued with glue.
 Some types of Wau that are very well known are Wau Bulan which is in the lower part shaped like a crescent, Wau Kucing sits, Wau peacock, and Wau Dodo Helang (shaped like eagles with unique wings).

 Not surprisingly, this type of fabric is usually rather costly because a legacy from the state of Kelantan, resulting from trading between China and Malaysia.
-You can choose your favourite colour because there are various lovely colours for your selection.
-You can use it for the wall in a living room or dining room, a tablecloth for a formal party, keeping some of the keepsakes from Malaysia and other places.
+You can choose your favorite color because there are various lovely colors for your selection.
+You can use it for the wall in a living room or dining room, a tablecloth for a formal party, keeping some keepsakes from Malaysia and other places.